jamieposton/DiceReader/README.md

 poetry install
 ```

-As administator, on windows powershell run: usbipd bind --busid 2-2
+As administator, on windows powershell run:
+usbipd bind --busid 2-2
+usbipd attach --wsl --busid=2-2

+This is assuming the logitech camera is on BUSID 2-2.
+You can check this by running usbipd list on windows powershell

+You should now be able to run `lsusb` in WSL and see the camera attached.

 ## Important links for debugging camera issues: